arijitdasgupta/Alto-bengali-translator/README.md

 # Alto

 A clean, minimalist theme featuring a light and dark mode.
 Launch your online publications with flair.
 Completely free and fully responsive, released under the MIT license.
+Specially customised for Bengali text, for translation work.

 **Demo: https://alto.ghost.io**